wkelly17/Typescript---Enum/slides.md

 Understand, why we are probably not going to use Typescript to represent Enums 😅

 ---
+handle: 'Stéphane Pires'
+logoHeader: '/typescript-blue.png'
-layout: new-section
+layout: center
 ---

-# Represent the ingredients i have at hands
+# Represent the ingredients we have in a kitchen

 ---
 handle: 'Stéphane Pires'
 logoHeader: '/typescript-blue.png'
 layout: center
 ---

+# Default Enum

 ```ts {monaco}
 enum Ingredients {